What makes Eco Explorers programs so unique?

 Since 2022, we have also mentored Teacher Candidates completing their community placements in the reaccredited Master of Teaching program at the University of Melbourne.

 Want to join us?
-Visit our Playgroups or Events booking page to make a booking or join our newsletter to be the first to hear about new events or bush playgroups near you.
+Visit our Playgroups, Bush Kids or Events booking page to make a booking or join our newsletter to be the first to hear about new events or bush playgroups near you.

 Have a question?
 Visit our frequently asked question page here for more information.